anzumura/kanji-tools/README.md

-# C++ kanji lists
+# C++ kanji

+This repository contains code for two 'main' programs:
+- **kanjiCount**: classifies and counts multi-byte characters in a file or directory tree
+- **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes

-Program that loads information about Kanji and supports various types of tests.
-The program classifies Kanjis into the following categories:
+To support these programs, *KanjiData* class loads and breaks down **kanji** (漢字) into the following categories:
 - **Jouyou**: 2136 official Jōyō (常用) kanji
 - **Jinmei**: 633 official Jinmeiyō (人名用) kanji
 - **Linked Jinmei**: 230 more Jinmei kanji that are old/variant forms of Jōyō (212) or Jinmei (18)
 - **Linked Old**: 213 old/variant Jōyō kanji that aren't in 'Linked Jinmei'
 - **Other**: kanji that are in the top 2501 frequency list, but not one of the first 4 types
-- **Extra**: kanji loaded from 'extra.txt' - shouldn't be any of the above types
+- **Extra**: kanji loaded from 'extra.txt' - shouldn't be in any of the above types
-- **None**: used for kanji that haven't been loaded from any files
+- **None**: used to classify kanji that haven't been loaded from any files

 The program also loads the 214 official kanji radicals (部首).

-The data directory contains the following files:
+The **data** directory contains the following files:
 - **jouyou.txt**: loaded from [here](https://en.wikipedia.org/wiki/List_of_jōyō_kanji)
 - **jinmei.txt**: loaded from [here](https://ja.wikipedia.org/wiki/人名用漢字一覧) and most of the readings from [here](https://ca.wikipedia.org/w/index.php?title=Jinmeiyō_kanji)
 - **linked-jinmei.txt**: loaded from [here](https://en.wikipedia.org/wiki/Jinmeiyō_kanji)